Oasis pay moving tribute to Liverpool player Diogo Jota at reunion show

 It follows a private and public wake held for the Liverpool player and his brother at the Capela da Ressurreicao on Friday.

-Oasis’ tribute to Jota arrived after a set that saw the former rivals tear through their hits, including “Morning Glory”, “Supersonic”, “Half the World Away” and “Stand by Me”.
+Oasis’s tribute to Jota arrived after a “momentous” set that saw the siblings tear through their hits, including “Morning Glory”, “Supersonic”, “Half the World Away” and “Stand by Me”.

+Live Forever and a beautifully poignant tribute to Diogo Jota as his LFC shirt flashed on to screen @oasis pic.twitter.com/3zAVkkQOHi— Dianne Bourne (@diannebourne) July 4, 2025

-Thousands of fans gathered at the Cardiff venue to watch the rock band, who broke up after a backstage fight in 2009.
+Thousands of fans gathered at the Cardiff venue to watch Oasis perform together for the first time since they broke up after a backstage fight in 2009.

+Earlier in the concert, indie rock band Cast, who hail from Liverpool, paid tribute to Jota during their support act.
+Before they played the track“Walkaway”, frontman John Power said: “This one is for Diogo Jota.
+Take it easy brother.”

-At one stage, he made a taunt about the ticket pricing scandal, which occurred when the tour was announced last August.
+At one stage, Liam made a taunt about the ticket pricing scandal, which occurred when the tour was announced last August.
+The dynamic pricing policy sees ticket prices double based on demand and was branded “disgusting” by those hoping to get tickets last August

 “You’re having a good time, yeah?” he said, asking: “Is it worth the £40,000 you paid for the ticket?”